Marshall and Trigg Counties, Kentucky

 After reviewing nearly a dozen potential bridge designs, a basket handle, tiered-arch bridge was selected as cost effective gateway structures into the LBL.
 The two new 550-foot-long, four-lane bridges feature 11-foot-wide lanes, four-foot-wide shoulders and 10-foot-wide shared pedestrian and bicycle paths, with a 60-foot minimum vertical clearance.
 Shared-use paths connect with pedestrian and bicycle paths in the LBL and the adjacent Kenlake State Resort Park and include underpasses so that pedestrians and cyclists can follow the trails without having to cross four lanes of traffic on U.S. 68.

-We have been providing engineering services for the replacement of the bridges since 2007.
+We have provided engineering services for the replacement of the bridges since 2007.
 Our team provided project management, a bridge-type study, surveys and mapping, roadway alignments, pavement design, drainage design, maintenance-of-traffic plans, right-of-way plans, permit coordination, utility coordination, agency and stakeholder coordination, environmental compliance support, preliminary and final design, document management and construction coordination services.

 Environmental permitting and agency coordination requirements presented challenges throughout the course of the project, as different agencies have jurisdiction over different depths of the lakes.
 The Tennessee Valley Authority, which created the lakes by impounding the rivers, has been actively involved in the project.
 To protect a 700-acre habitat restoration preserve for elk and bison, the team coordinated with the U.S. Fish and Wildlife Service, Kentucky Division of Fish and Wildlife, Kentucky Parks Department and the U.S. Forest Service.